Internal Military Service: Responsibilities and supervision

-The Military Internal Service was not part of the General Staff.
-Operating separately from the General Staff the Military Internal Service (WSW) had a larger field for maneuvers.
-WSW/MIS was a part of the Ministry of National Defence as one of its departments.
-Exact name of that department was - Szefostwo Wojskowej Służby Wewnętrznej which meant Central Command Authority of the Military Internal Service.
+The Military Internal Service was not accountable to the General Staff, which gave it a larger remit for its activities.
+Instead, it was directly accountable to the Ministry of National Defence, meaning it owed no loyalty to the forces it regulated.

-As a part of Ministry of National Defence of the Republic of Poland (MON), Military Internal Service was monitored and subject to the orders of one of the vice ministers of National Defence, or to the first Deputy (vice minister) of Minister of National Defence.

 WSW Chiefs

-The first head of WSW was born in 1903, Colonel and later General Aleksander Kokoszyn, a Belarusian.
-Pre-war communist and graduate of NKVD school in Smolensk.
-During the war years was working in secret Polish Workers' Party paper and copy shop (Gwardzisty), were in 1942 was arrested by Gestapo and send to one of the concentration camps.
+Colonel Aleksander Kokoszyn, a Belarusian, pre-war communist and graduate of an NKVD school in Smolensk.
+During the war years he was working in the secret Polish Workers' Party paper and copy shop (Gwardzisty), where in 1942 he was arrested by Gestapo and sent to one of the concentration camps.

-After the war he returned to Poland and began working together with his wife in the notorious GZI WP the military counterintelligence, were in December 1956 he became the head of GZI and then the Chief of Military Internal Servise.
-Doing his time as an Internal Military Service head, the WSW had lost the look as effective and notorious counterintelligence service as the Main Directorate of Information of the Polish Army GZI was.
-Kokoszyn left his position in November 1964 and was replaced by his former deputy General Teodor Kufel, who start as an acting WSW Chief.
+After the war he returned to Poland and began working together with his wife in the Main Information Directorate, where in December 1956 he became the head of that agency.
+He also took control of the Service upon its creation.
+During his time in charge, the Internal Service had lost the fear it struck into servicemen and was considered to have become much softer since the purges.
+Kokoszyn left his position in November 1964 and was replaced by his former deputy General Teodor Kufel.

-Teodor Kufel born in 1920, later in 1954 the graduate of KGB school in Moscow.
-From beginning he was involved in secret service activities.
-Doing the war he was involved in Warsaw Uprising.
-Then after the war he was working in Police (Milicja or MO), and from 1953 for the civilian Special Services the Ministry of Public Security (MBP).
-Between 1954 and 1955 Kufel attend KGB school in Moscow and after his come back start working in Militsiya General Headquarters in Warsaw.
-Three years later Kufel was moved to military counterintelligence, Internal Military Service, as a deputy head of first Directorate responsible for counterintelligence, and in 1964 he became WSW Chief and held this post for 14 years till 1979 when General Czesław Kiszczak become his successor.
+From the beginning of his career he acted in service to the Soviet state.
+During the war he helped incite and organise the Warsaw Uprising.
+Then after the war he was working in the Polish gendarmerie, and from 1953 for the Ministry of Public Security.
+Between 1954 and 1955 Kufel attended KGB school in Moscow and after his return started working in the Polish gendarmerie's headquarter in Warsaw.
+Three years later, Kufel was moved to the Internal Military Service, as a Deputy Head of Directorate 1, and in 1964 he became overall Chief of the Service and held this post for 14 years until 1979 when General Czesław Kiszczak become succeeded him.